RESEARCH STARTER

 Other adults become addicted only in their later years.
 Many older persons turn to substances and behaviors that become addictions as a way to cope with growing older.
 The factors that contribute to addiction at any age are complex, but certain circumstances and elements are unique to older people.

 In general, as people reach their sixties, they are more vulnerable to compulsive behaviors such as gambling.
-Older people experience many more types of loss than do younger people—loss of physical and mental capabilities; loss of older family members, of spouses, and of friends in the same age group; loss of earning power; and loss of status in society, especially following retirement and particularity in a society that reveres youth.
+Older people experience many more types of loss than do younger people—loss of physical and mental capabilities; loss of older family members, of spouses, and of friends in the same age group; loss of earning power; and loss of status in society, especially following retirement and estrangement in a society that reveres youth.
 Older adults deal with more serious medical conditions, such as heart disease, Parkinson’s disease, hearing loss, and dementia.
 Following retirement, many people are unsure how to spend their time and are unaware of social opportunities and community resources.
 Boredom and loneliness plague many older people.

 The consequences of addiction are, in many cases, more serious for older people than for younger people.
-The aging body processes substances differently than the young body.
+The aging body processes substances differently from the young body.
 The level of alcohol or drug use, for example, considered light or moderate in the younger body, is often dangerous to the organs and systems of the older body.
 Recovery from substance abuse takes longer in the older body.
 Older people, on average, are more likely to be taking more medications than younger people and, thus, risk serious problems when combining medications with alcohol or illicit drugs.
 Finally, financial losses are more difficult to recoup for persons, such as older adults, who often live on fixed incomes.

 Addiction affects a person’s self-esteem, coping skills, and relationships, which, when combined with the other losses common in later life, can lead to other serious mental illnesses.
 Clinical depression, although not specifically a disease of age, afflicts many older people.
 The link between clinical depression and addiction is well established.